ashleybaxter/iamashley/_posts/2018-03-02-start-talking-about-your-idea.markdown

 With Jack is the first project I've made money from prior to launching.
 It's the first project I've embraced imperfections with and built in a public way, with the input of my customers.
 Maybe that's why it made money prior to launch.

 I started small.
 I tested the water by signing up as an affiliate for an insurance broker.
-Whilst I couldn't build my own tech and customer journey, it meant I could launch something quickly and guage interest.
-That interest was 55 sign-ups, £14,000 and positive feedback towards the brand.
+Whilst I couldn't build my own tech and customer journey, it meant I could launch something quickly and gauge interest.
+That interest was 55 sign-ups, £14,000 Gross Premium Written and positive feedback towards the brand.

 That was my first step in validating With Jack.